probablyalexzhu/B2-Stock-Trader/README.md

 ## Description
 The B2 stock trader is an application that uses Google Trends and Cohere sentiment analysis on NYT articles to pick a portfolio of stocks.
 It uses a strategy of finding undervalued (low Google interest) but highly-rated (high NYT sentiment scores) stocks that others neglect looking at, because most people focus on popular but likely overvalued stocks.
 We were inspired by B2EMO, a groundmech salvage assist droid in Star Wars: Andor that looked through junkyards for valuable scrap.
 Similarly, we scrape the internet to find undervalued stocks.

-We built this project to learn about sourcing and processing data ourselves for the purpose of alternative data trading, not necessarily to maximize profit.
+We built this project to learn about sourcing and processing data ourselves for the purpose of alternative data trading, not necessarily to create a portfolio that is not risky and maximizes profit.
 However, it was highly successful in choosing profitable portfolios.

 ![image](https://user-images.githubusercontent.com/87958079/211181253-20e9e643-527a-41b4-890c-106697405032.png)